 Are you a prospective student looking into Economics:- either thinking about taking it as a major or interested in what Economics actually involves and what Economists do?
+Perhaps you are a prospective student thinking about graduate studies in Economics?
 Or are you a current student looking to find information about courses and your degree?
 Below, you will find information about Econ here at Whitewater:- what Economics is all about and what Economists do.
 You may want to check out the message from our department chair, Professor Jeff Heinrich.
 Also, please visit our working paper archives to see what kind of projects our faculty are currently working on, as well as our undergraduate research page to see what kind of projects students like yourselves have worked on.

 Below you'll find some things that will hopefully answer any questions you may have.
 If there's something thats not listed there, feel free to contact us at: firstname.lastname@example.org